Thoughts about reading fiction, nonfiction, and children’s books, new and old

 I picked up Stephen King’s memoir, On Writing, because it seems to be a commonly recommended book for aspiring writers.
 I’ve never read any Stephen King.
 I am not often drawn to best-selling authors.
 (By best-selling author, I mean an author who writes a book every year that ends up selling millions of copies.)
 I’ve heard of Stephen King, of course.
 Unfortunately, I found little in his memoir about writing that helps me in my personal craft.
 I think his memoir should have been named On Writing Best-Selling Horror Novels.

 There were a few gems in On Writing, most of them obvious.
-For example, to improve your writing, you need to make the time to write.
+For example, to improve your writing, you need to make time to write.
 (King suggests a goal of words, like 4,000 a day: I think “quantity” as a standard is ridiculous.)
 He also discusses the need to read good writing (obviously) and learn grammar so you can actually write (doubly obvious).
 However, for me, the most inspiring thing I learned was the realization I had every time I picked up On Writing: I don’t want to be a best-selling author.

 I feel that there is a big difference between writing well and writing a story.
 A superior novel (or short story) needs both aspects: just because an author has created a great story and written it does not mean it is good writing.
 Also, I feel very strongly that quality is more important than quantity.
 An author can write one book and be a great author; an author can write 35 novels and be mediocre (although they certainly have a great imagination and a knack for turning out books for publication).
-I also feel intended audience and subject matter is important to keep in mind when approaching writing.
+I also feel the intended audience and subject matter are important to keep in mind when approaching writing.

 Stories and Writing: Many best-selling books are great stories, but not great writing.
 For example, I think the Harry Potter series is a great story.
 I am in awe of J.K.
-Rowling for having an imagination to conjure up such a world!
+Rowling for having the imagination to conjure up such a world!
 I have read the series and I enjoyed it.
 However, I do not think J.K.
 Rowling is a good writer.
 Her writing is contrived and repetitive.
 (I may be unpopular among die-hard fans, but I believe it is true!)
 I feel many of the best-sellers also lack the good story element: they neither are good stories nor contain good writing.
 I read them sometimes, but I read them knowing that they are not great.
 Sometimes I may be pleasantly surprised.

 Quantity and Quality: The more novels a popular writer publishes, and the more frequently those are being published, the less likely I am to read their books.
 There may be some gems, and I’d love to give those highly recommended gems a try, but overall, I can’t stand the thought of writing that has been produced in such a short time: can we really call that quality?
 For an analogy, I think “quality” writing is like risotto: I know I can’t rush risotto.
 If I do, the creaminess is missing; to produce good risotto, I must stir it constantly for 30-40 minutes.
 To produce good writing, I think it’s necessary to polish it again and again.
 (King has four drafts of each novel.
 Yeah.)

 Audience and Subject Matter: Stephen King is obviously a horror novelist.
 I guess he has found his calling in life, but I found even the summaries of his novels disturbing.
 I have no desire to think outside the box if that is the result!
-I would never be proud of what I’ve written, if that is what I’ve produced.
+I would never be proud of what I’ve written if that is what I’ve produced.
 Even 35 novels worth; even for millions of dollars.

-For me in my writing, I’ve determined that I want to write quality letters, stories, children’s poems, and prose.
+For me, in my writing, I’ve determined that I want to write quality letters, stories, children’s poems, and prose.
 I especially want to write for my family, friends, and others whom I respect.
 As Stephen King described his methods to arriving at his “success,” I realized I have no desire to write the next best-seller.

 The biggest reason I have no respect for Stephen King’s advice in On Writing is this one comment (encapsulating the above issues):